tandav/force_absolute_imports/README.md

 # force_absolute_imports
-simple tool that ensures that you use only absolute imports
+simple tool that checks only absolute imports are used

 ```py
 # install